How To Change date Of Birth in NADRA CNIC

 National Identity Card (CNIC) was a legal document for the identification of a citizen, and its issuance meant that the information contained therein was valid and correct.

-NADRA, by not correcting an error in its database or on the CNIC, was, in fact, going against the spirit of the Ordinance, and was not performing its primary function and was perpetuating a wrong in its own database, thereby negating the purpose of the national identity card.
+NADRA, by not correcting an error in its database or on the CNIC, was, going against the spirit of the Ordinance, was not performing its primary function, and was perpetuating a wrong in its database, thereby negating the purpose of the national identity card.

-NADRA, was bound to maintain a correct database and was bound to print correctly information on the CNIC and was obligated to correct any error in its database or the CNIC it issued to a citizen.
+NADRA was bound to maintain a correct database and was bound to print correct information on the CNIC and was obligated to correct any error in its database or the CNIC it issued to a citizen.

 Standard Operating Procedures (SOPs) and Registration Policy were internal instructions to enable NADRA to achieve an optimum level of efficiency and to ensure consistency and infirmity in its procedure and process.